jbratcher/canvas-particles-js/readme.md

 Add a link to the js file from your html file.
 Add a canvas element to your html file where you would like the animation to display.

-The CSS file remove padding and margin from the body and a background radial gradient which is optional but gives a nice aesthetic
+The CSS file removes padding and margin from the body and a background radial gradient which is optional but is included for demo purposes.

 ## Current Animations